kyryl-opens-ml/mcp-repl/examples/databases/mcp-server-mysql/README.md

 ## Configuration

-The MCP server automatically connects to a local or remote MySQL database using parameters configured in the code.
-By default, it looks for environment variables or uses the sample credentials in the server code:
+The MCP server connects to a MySQL database using environment variables.
+You need to set the following environment variables before running the server:

-- Host: localhost
-- Port: 3306
-- User: root
-- Password: mysql
-- Database: mydatabase
+- `MYSQL_HOST`: MySQL server hostname
+- `MYSQL_PORT`: MySQL server port
+- `MYSQL_USER`: MySQL username
+- `MYSQL_PASSWORD`: MySQL password
+- `MYSQL_DATABASE`: MySQL database name

+These settings are loaded using Pydantic's BaseSettings, which will raise an error if the required environment variables are not set.

 ## Quickstart